Post 408 – by Gautam Shah

 Ochre is an iron oxide pigment of natural and synthetic sources.
-Ochers are coloured soft deposit of clays often with mixed layers or pockets harder crystalline iron ore.
-Some of the best yellow ocher’s are mined at Roussillon, Southern France.
+Ochre are coloured soft deposit of clays often with mixed layers or pockets harder crystalline iron ore.
+Some of the best yellow ochre ’s are mined at Roussillon, Southern France.
 Here the mineral formations are naturally stained with colours to provide a wide variety of earth or natural iron oxide colours.

 Different colours of Ochre pigments are extracted from different veins, and then mixed to obtain specific shades.
 Other shades are created by roasting (‘burnt’ or calcination), and dehydrating the mineral clays.

 Yellow Ochre is a very ancient pigment.
 It is without any trace of green.
 The oxide colours are called Earth colours, due to their richness, brightness and warmth.
 Ochres are mixed with high refractive whites like Lime (or zinc, titanium dioxide), or low refractive ‘extenders’ such as the barytes to achieve, respectively, high opacity or translucency.